rubys/bootstrap/bylaws.md

 disclosed or are known to the Voting Members entitled to vote thereon, and the contract or transaction is specifically approved in good faith by vote of the Voting Members; or

-(c)       The contract or transaction is fair as to the JS Foundation as of the time it is authorized, approved or ratified, by the Board, a Board Committee, or the Voting Members.
+(c)       The contract or transaction is fair as to the $FOUNDATION as of the time it is authorized, approved or ratified, by the Board, a Board Committee, or the Voting Members.

 Common or interested Directors may be counted in determining the presence of a quorum at a meeting of